Nastel/jkool-client-java-api/README.md

 	// attempt to cancel subscription to the query results jkQueryAsync.cancelAsync(qhandle);
 ```
-###Running jKool Subscriptions
+###Subscribing to real-time event streams
-Developers can also subscribe to data streams using `JKQueryAsync` class.
+Developers can also subscribe to live data streams using `JKQueryAsync` class.
 Subscriptons are based continous queries submitted by the client and run on the jKool servers.
-The results of the query are emmitted as data becomes available and streamed back to the client
-call back handler instance of `JKQueryCallback`.
+The results of the query are emmitted as data becomes available and streamed back to the client call back handler instance of `JKQueryCallback`.
 See example below:
 ```java
 	// setup jKool WebSocket connection and connect JKQueryAsync jkQuery = new JKQueryAsync("yourtoken");